golang/example/gotypes/go-types.md

 Second, the program parses the input string.
-More realistic packages contain several source files, so the parsing step must be repeated for each one, or better still, done in parallel.
+More realistic packages contain several source files, so the parsing step must be repeated for each one, or better, done in parallel.
 Third, it creates a `Config` that specifies type-checking options.
 Since the _hello, world_ program uses imports, we must indicate how to locate the imported packages.